jaypsan/PI-SPCBrasil-2020/README.md

 #### 💻 The frontend is ready to be used for the data sample we recieved, simply open PI-BUREAL.pbix and enjoy.

-#### However, we implemented the possibility to update the data entry.
+#### We implemented the possibility to update the data entry.
 (See the Getting Started section to know how it works)
 <hr />

 ## Getting Started

 ### Frontend

-The dashboard is ready to be used, no steps required except opening the .pbix file.
+No steps required, except opening the .pbix file.

 ### Backend

+##### :warning: This is only necessary if you want to updade the data been shown.

 #### Updating data entry